-Sanitation workers damage man’s car while collecting trash, leave ‘garbage juice’ and drive off
+Dash cam video captures NYC sanitation workers damaging man’s car while collecting trash, spilling ‘garbage juice’ and driving off

-NEW YORK — Mica Tisch had parked his car overnight near the corner of 54th Street and Second Avenue in Manhattan.
+NEW YORK — Mica Tisch had parked his car overnight near the corner of East 54th Street and Second Avenue in Manhattan.
 When he came out the following morning, he noticed there was garbage juice all over the hood.

 "So I looked at the footage and this is what I found," Tisch said.

 Footage?
 That’s right.
-Tisch, an information technology specialist, has a dash camera mounted in his Jeep Renegade.
+Tisch, an information-technology specialist, has a dash camera mounted in his Jeep Renegade.

 “Whenever I drive, I have my dash cam running," Tisch said.
 "Whenever I park, I plug it into a battery and I leave it running all the time, just in case.”